 Instructions

 - Preheat the oven to 400ºF.
-In a bowl, mix flour, brown sugar, baking powder, pumpkin pie spice, and a pinch of salt.
+In a bowl, combine the flour, brown sugar, baking powder, pumpkin pie spice, and a pinch of salt.2 cups flour, ¾ cup brown sugar, 1 tablespoon baking powder, 1 tablespoon pumpkin pie spice mix, 1 pinch salt

 - You can either grease individual muffin silicone cups or place muffin liners in a muffin pan and scoop the batter in.
 Sprinkle some more oats and cranberries on top.
 Bake for 15 to 20 minutes, or until you insert a toothpick in the center and it comes out dry.
 Let cool.